IMAP-Science-Operations-Center/imap_processing/docs/source/development/cdf_guide.rst

 ================
 This attribute identifies the name of the instrument or sensor that collected the data.
 Both a long name and a short name are given.
 For any data file, only a single value is allowed.

-For IMAP, the following are valid:
+For IMAP, the following are valid -

 * IDEX>Interstellar Dust Experiment
 * SWE>Solar Wind Electrons
 * SWAPI>Solar wind and Pickup Ions